douglaswcamargo/react-ts-trivia-game/README.md

 The `eslint` was configured using the [Standard JS](https://standardjs.com/) style, since it's always a good idea to have a defined coding style right at the beginning of a project.

 To manage the state, I've chosen to use `Redux` + `Saga`.
+Kind of overkill, but JS Generators are cool :)

-I've decided to use `styled-components` and it leverages the lib's theming -- there's also a simple "dark mode" switch example at the top of the page for demonstration purposes:
+I've decided to use `styled-components` and it leverages the lib's theming -- there's also a simple "dark mode" switch example.
+It looks like this:

 ![app preview](dark-mode.png)

-It uses `i18n` for localization management -- there is an example toggle at the top of the app page, but in a real application it would possibly be implemented differently (and there's also the backend that would require to be translated accordingly).
+It uses `i18n` for localization management -- there is an example toggle, but in a real application it would possibly be implemented differently (and, of course, there's also the backend that would require to be translated accordingly...).
+Currently, it supports only English and Portuguese (the only ones I know)

 I've done some basic testing on the components, but there's room for more...